 (11) For the purposes of clause 16 of the Agreement, action taken under this section shall be regarded as action taken pursuant to the provisions of the Land Act 1933 2 but nothing in this section prevents action being taken under that Act.

+[Section 7 amended by No. 46 of 2009 s.
+13(4).]

 8. Subdivision, dedication and reservation of certain land in the development area

 (1) In this section —